Skip to content

 How to Change PowerShell Execution Policies in Windows 11

-If you want to control how PowerShell runs scripts on your Windows 11 PC, you need to understand and manage PowerShell Execution Policies.
-This guide explains what they are and shows easy steps to change them.
+Want to control how PowerShell runs scripts on your Windows 11 computer?
+This guide will walk you through what execution policies are and how to change them.

 What Are PowerShell Execution Policies?